- About Us

-In my recent brand-oriented webinar: Your Brand, Your Way, I decided to see how easy and stress-free I could make the process without compromising on quality or engagement.
+In WorkCast's brand-oriented webinar: Your Brand, Your Way, we decided to run a test and see how easy and stress-free we could make the process without compromising on quality or engagement.

 There are many tools out there for hosting webinars, but most of them are compromised in some part of the process.
-In the following sections, I'll describe just how easy it was to deliver my webinar.
+In the following sections, we'll describe just how easy it was to deliver our webinar.

 Webinar software cannot help you with your subject matter and it won’t create the presentation you want to deliver or help you practice your delivery.

 However, PowerPoint is a powerful tool that, if used correctly, can deliver a tremendously engaging online experience.
 Indeed, there are many specialist agencies that will help you create slick-looking presentations.

 One thing that has always been a challenge, though, is what content you can use in your slides.
 Many of you will know that just about all the webinar tools out there will make you compromise somewhere, so you often can’t use embedded video, transitions are a no-go, and animations are either messed up or just stripped out…it’s a familiar pattern.

 We were lucky.
 We knew before starting our test that our platform would not let us down on this.
 The WorkCast platform supports all the content types mentioned above, every time.
 This meant we were free to use all of these elements in our slides, so we did.

 The whole webinar experience should be on-brand too.
 Again, this was easy.
 A perk of using WorkCast is that our entire webinar workflow was custom built to be on-brand impressive-looking, before it was saved on our account as an event template.
 All we needed to do was change the copy.